 - (Step 3) Define general varieties as gluings (along affine opens) of affine varieties.

 one can also see Tate’s theory of rigid analytic varieties as following the same three step procedure with some differences.
-We will now explain this progression roughly.
+We will explain this progression, roughly, below.

 The first major difference is that instead of our building blocks being affine space, which intrinsically doesn’t capture our desired notion of inequalities, we instead use closed polydisks which one imagines as